How hard is Gorilla Trekking in Rwanda?Gorilla Tracking Uganda

-You can hire porters and a sedan chair that can be used to carry you till where the gorillas can be found.
+You can hire porters and a sedan chair that can be used to carry you to where the gorillas can be found.
 When you reach the gorillas, you are put down to take pictures and then returned to the trek start point.

 Changes in the Rwanda gorilla tracking permit

 Each Rwanda gorilla trekking permit has previously been sold at US$ 1500 for all tourists.
-However, all Rwandan nationals as well as East African citizens will pay US$ 200 for a gorilla permit and foreign nationals will pay US$ 500 for each permit.
+However, all Rwandan nationals, as well as East African citizens, will pay US$ 200 for a gorilla permit and foreign nationals will pay US$ 500 for each permit.